vsmalladi/tfsee-manuscript/manuscript.md

 #### *Calling Enhancer Transcripts*.

 We filtered and collected a subset of short intergenic transcripts $<$ 9 kb in length and $>$ 3 kb away from known transcription start sites (TSSs) of protein-coding genes from Gencode version 19 annotations [@15rkMH6SD], and H3K4me3 peaks.
 These were further classified into (1) short paired eRNAs and (2) short unpaired eRNAs as described previously [@1DE6cLccI].
-For the short paired eRNAs, the sum of the GRO-seq RPKM values for both strands of DNA was used to determine if an enhancer transcript pair is expressed using a cutoff of RPKM $\geq$ 0.5.
-An RPKM cutoff of $\geq$ 1 was used to determine the universe  expressed short unpaired eRNAs.
+For the short paired eRNAs, the sum of the GRO-seq RPKM values for both strands of DNA was used to determine if an enhancer transcript pair is expressed using a cutoff of RPKM $\geq$ 0.5 (Figure {@fig:density_plot}D).
+An RPKM cutoff of $\geq$ 1 was used to determine the universe expressed short unpaired eRNAs (Figure {@fig:density_plot}E).
 The comprehensive of expressed eRNAs (short paired and short unpaired) was assembled using the cutoffs noted above for each cell line was used for further analyses.

 #### *Motif Analyses*.

 De novo motif analyses was performed on a 1 kb region ($\pm$ 500 bp) surrounding the overlap center or the transcription start site for short paired and short unpaired eRNAs, respectively, using the command-line version of MEME from MEME Suite version 4.11.1 [@dwj6qSn3].
 The following parameters were used for motif prediction: (1) zero or one occurrence per sequence (-mod zoops); (2) number of motifs (-nmotifs 15); (3) minimum, maximum width of the motif (-minw 8, -maxw 15); and (4) search for motif in given strand and reverse complement strand (-revcomp).
 The predicted motifs from MEME were matched to known motifs in the JASPAR database (JASPAR_CORE_2016_vertebrates.meme) [@1DrZNoXOU] using TOMTOM [@1C9AIanMe].

-### Enhancer calling by ChIP-seq

-#### *Calling Active Enhancers*.

-We built a universe of peak calls by merging the peaks from individual cell lines for histone modifications (H3K4me1 and H3K27ac) and stratifying the boundaries to remove overlaps/redundancies occurring from the union of all peaks.
-Potential enhancers were defined as peaks that were $>$ 3kb from known TSS, protein coding genes from Gencode version 19 annotations [@15rkMH6SD], and H3K4me3 peaks.
-A RPKM cutoff of $\geq$ 1 for H3K4me1 and H3K27ac in at least one cell line was used to identify a peak as an active enhancer.
-The universe of active enhancers was assembled using the cutoffs noted above for each cell line and was used for further analyses.

-#### *Motif Analyses*.

-De novo motif analyses were performed on a 1 kb region ($\pm$ 500 bp) surrounding the peak summit for the top 10000 enhancers, using the command-line version of MEME-ChIP from MEME Suite version 4.11.1 [@dwj6qSn3; @TfukIx2u].
-The following parameters were used for motif prediction: (1) zero or one occurrence per sequence (-mod zoops); (2) number of motifs (-nmotifs 15); (3) minimum, maximum width of the motif (-minw 8, -maxw 15).
-All the other parameters were set at the default.
-The predicted motifs from MEME were matched to known motifs in the JASPAR database (JASPAR_CORE_2016_vertebrates.meme) [@1DrZNoXOU] using TOMTOM [@1C9AIanMe].

 ### Generating Heatmaps and Clusters

 For each cell line, the functional scores were Z-score normalized.
 To identify cognate transcription factors by cell type, we performed hierarchical clustering by calculating the Euclidean distance using clustermap from [seaborn](http://seaborn.pydata.org/) version 0.7.1 [@qxfTM222].
 For visualization of the multidimensional TFSEE scores, we performed t-distributed stochastic neighbor embedding analysis (t-SNE) [@N7ngUHQX] using the TSNE function and labeled the clusters by calculating K-means clustering using the KMeans function with the expectation-maximization algorithm in [scikit-learn](http://scikit-learn.org/) version 0.17.1 [@vHIKEjNs; @GGWEfSeb; @r8BJ7tJV].

 ### Nearest Neighboring Gene Analyses and Box Plots

-The universe of expressed genes in each cell line was determined from the RNA-seq data using a FPKM cutoff of $>$ 0.4.
+The universe of expressed genes in each cell line was determined from the RNA-seq data using a FPKM cutoff of $>$ 0.4 (Figure {@fig:density_plot}F).
 The set of nearest neighboring expressed genes for each enhancer defined by an expressed eRNA or the enrichment of active histone marks was determined for each cell line.
 Box plot representations were used to express the levels of transcription or enrichment for each called enhancer and transcription of their nearest neighboring expressed genes.
 The read distribution (RPKM) for each enhancer or (FPKM) gene was calculated and plotted using the boxplot function from [matplotlib](https://matplotlib.org/) version 2.0.2 [@1026Gxdsi; @oaruRtzO].
 Wilcoxon rank sum tests were performed to determine the statistical significance of all comparisons.

 ## Figures and Figure Legends {.page_break_before}